mdchaney/SudokuJS/README.md

 4. Create a more complex puzzle for a irregular boards
 5. Show pencil marks
 6. Find and highlight conflicts
+7. Enter an existing puzzle and see the solution (or set of solutions)

 About Sudoku Puzzles